szufix/mapel/index.rst

 Advanced example of use (2)
 -----------------------------
 If you want to test an algorithm that is taking a lot of time to compute and you want to run it only on few elections, we suggest that you use *prepare_approx_cc_order* function to prepare the elections in approx_cc order and then run the experiment for first (for example top 200) elections from *?exp_name?/elections/soc_?metric?_approx_cc/*.
-If you are choosing  this option, remember to set the value of *main_order* to *?metric?_approx_cc*.
+If you are choosing  this option, remember to set the value of *order* to *?metric?_approx_cc*.